vgaugler/vgaugler/README.md

 # Hi there 👋
 ## I'm Victor - Junior Dev
-### 🖥️ I’m currently learning React / Node-Express / JS but also on My SQL, Firebase .
-I know how to work collaboratively on Git Hub.
+### 🖥️ I share here my projects in React / Node-Express / JS.
+### and you which JS framework do you prefer?
+Hard to choose !
-#### I am looking for an internship 💪 !
-Let's go to work .
+#### I am currently doing an internship at Kiplin  💪 !
+Let's go to work on Vue, Docker and many other technologies .
 ### My motto : Never give up !!
 <!--
 **vgaugler/vgaugler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.